-No developmental toxicity was observed in pups from dams treated with silver copper zeolite up to 2000 mg silver copper zeolite/kg bw/d but there is no substance-specific information on fertility available.
-Due to the structural similarity with silver zinc zeolite and the similarity of effects observed with other silver salts that do not contain zinc, it is reasonable to assume that silver copper zeolite fulfils criteria for classification Repr.
+There is no substance-specific data available for reproductive toxicity.
+Due to the structural similarity with silver zinc zeolite and taking into account developmental effects observed with other silver salts that do not contain zinc, it is reasonable to assume that silver zeolite also fulfils criteria for classification Repr.
 2; H361d (suspected of damaging the unborn child), as concluded for silver zinc zeolite.

-There is no robust information available to assess the neurotoxic or immunotoxic properties of silver copper zeolite or of the read across substances.
+No robust information is available to assess the neurotoxic or immunotoxic potential of silver zeolite or the read across substances.
 However, the available data did not show clear indications of such properties.

 An assessment of the endocrine disruptor (ED) properties was conducted.
-However, this ED assessment could not be finalised as the data are considered insufficient for an assessment against the criteria laid down in Regulation (EU) No 2017/2100.

-The table below summarises the exposure scenarios assessed.
+However, this ED assessment could not be finalised as the data are considered insufficient for an assessment against the criteria laid down in Regulation (EU) No 2017/2100.The table below summarises the exposure scenarios assessed.